tatendampishi78-lab/is117-gittest-real/answers/question-11.md

-touch filename creates an empty file (or updates its modified time).
+touch filename creates an empty file if missing (or updates its modified time if it exists).